coopsymbiotic/aegir-on-backdrop/README.md

 Then create the basic resources:

-- Servers: create separate servers for "nginx" and "mysql" (it's not a big deal if you create only one with both services, but it might be confusing because they will have the same inventory name in Ansible)
+- Servers: create a server called "localhost" for "nginx" and "mysql" (assuming both services run locally, but mysql can also be remote)
 - Platform: add a platform that points to a codebase under `/var/aegir/platforms`
 - Sites: when the above is done, you are ready to create sites.